magenta-aps/E-Ark-Platform-UI/README.md

 $ git clone https://github.com/magenta-aps/E-Ark-Platform-UI.git
 ```

-2. Wire the EARK Platform UI to the backend.
+2. Wire the EARK Platform UI to the backend by changing the proxy settings in the [gulpfile.js.](/gulpfile.js)

 3. Browse to the project folder and build the project using npm and [gulp](http://gulpjs.com/):
 ```